Terms and conditions of service provided to Lifestyle Communities®

 15.1 You must take out and maintain insurance covering risks from performing the services that a prudent person would insure for.
 Depending on you and your services, this may include public liability insurance, professional indemnity insurance and workers compensation insurance.
 Any subcontractors that you use to help perform the services must also have adequate insurance.

 15.2 We may request you to provide current evidence of insurance from your insurance brokers confirming that you (and any subcontractors) hold the insurance required under this clause 15.
-If we do request that information, you must provide it within a reasonable period.
+You will need to upload the evidence of insurance onto our contractor management portal as part of our Contractor pre-qualification process prior to commencing work with us.

 16. Resolution of disputes